 Each applicant will receive a letter via postal mail regarding the outcome of the review process.
 You may also log in to view the status of your application.
 Please keep in mind your application will be in the review process for a minimum of 90 days after submission.

 How do we receive the grant if we are awarded one?

-Your placement agency will receive a copy of your award letter and instructions to request disbursement of the funds.
+Your placing agency will receive a copy of your award letter and instructions to request disbursement of the funds.
 The grant check will be mailed directly to your agency on your behalf approximately 20 business days after the request has been made by the agency.
-For intercountry adoptions, the agency may request funds when you are three to four months from travel to obtain placement.
+For international adoptions, the agency may request funds when you have booked travel arrangements to bring your child(ren) home.
 For a domestic adoption, your agency may request the funds at the time of placement of the child.